 1. True Temper 18-inch Ergonomic Mountain Mover: Best snow shovel overall

 The scoop has a nylon edge that minimizes damage to the material you're working on, whether this is a patio, deck, or driveway.
 You can use this to scoop up snow, move it, or flip it over and the ergonomic design will keep the strain off your wrists as you work.

 2. Bully Tools Combination: Best snow shovel on a budget

-The scoop is a mighty 22-inches of plastic width.
-That means this is a fast working scraper but can also move lots of snow at once, if you have the strength to use it to its full potential.
+Larger than other models, the scoop is a grand 22-inches wide.
+This means that it's a fast-working scraper that can move lots of snow at once if you have the arm power to use it to its full potential.
 The shaft is longer than usual too, which does help take the load off your back as there's less need to bend over.

 3. Snow Joe SJ-SHLV01 Shovelution: Best snow shovel for reducing back strain

 The Snow Joe SJ-SHLV01 Shovelution is the snow shovel to use if you want to take it easy on your back.
 This is thanks to a unique spring-loaded ergonomic design which uses dual handles to allow for a more even spread of the weight when shovelling.
 It does take a little getting used to but is worth it if protecting yourself is important to you.
 Essentially, less bending over is required, meaning a lot less strain on your back as you shovel.

 The 18-inch scoop helps to keep weight loads down while those handles stop excessive leaning, for a fast and efficient action for snow moving.
 Somehow, this also comes it at a very low price, offering you lots for your money.

 4. Greenworks 8 Amp 12 inch Electric Snow Shovel: Best electric snow shovel

-The Ryobi 12-inch 10 Amp Corded Electric Snow Blower Shovel is a great option for anyone that wants to clear their driveway with the minimal amount of effort.
-This works like a small snow blower, sucking up the snow in front of it and firing that out, up to 25 feet away.
+This Greenworks 8 Amp 12 inch Electric Snow Shovel is a great option for anyone who wants to clear their driveway with the least amount of effort possible.
+It can be used on sidewalks, patios, steps, decks, and driveways and works by sucking up snow and then firing it out up to 20-ft away.

 5. Garant True Temper 24-inch: Best snow sleigh